-Net investment (loss) income includes dividend, interest and other investment income, and realized and unrealized gains and losses on investments, and is reflected in the statements of activities and changes in net assets-modified cash basis as without donor restriction.
+Net investment income (loss) includes dividend, interest and other investment income, realized and unrealized gains and losses on investments, and investment custodian and manager fees and is reflected in the statements of activities and changes in net assets-modified cash basis as without donor restriction.
 The stock fund income receivable represents the fourth-quarter income distribution due to the Foundation from its equity partnership interests, as required for tax purposes.